- Office add-ins combine a configuration manifest with a web application that uses the JavaScript API to interact with documents and emails.

 - Choosing an implementation method (internal plugin catalog, AppSource, etc.) and distribute the manifest file to users.

-Details on how to debug on different platforms and how to solve specific problems can be found in the documentation.
-Debugging Office Add-ins in Visual Studio and in the general testing and debugging guides.
+Details on how to debug on different platforms and how to troubleshoot specific problems can be found in the Debugging Office Add-ins in Visual Studio documentation and in the general testing and debugging guides.

 Office Add-ins Development Kit for Visual Studio Code

-If your natural environment is Visual Studio Code, you can install the Office Add-ins Development Kit, an extension that makes your life easier when creating, running and debugging plugin projects from within the editor itself.
+If your natural environment is Visual Studio Code, you can install the Office Add-In Development Kit , an extension that makes it easier to create, run, and debug add-in projects from within the editor itself.

-With this extension you can create new add-on projects From a guided interface, you can load examples directly into your environment without having to manually set up the entire configuration.
+With this extension, you can create new plugin projects from a guided interface and load examples directly into your environment, without having to manually configure everything.
 The extension is downloaded from the Visual Studio Marketplace and integrates into the VS Code activity bar with its own icon.

 Create a project with the Development Kit

-Choose the work folder where the project will be created when the folder selection dialog box appears.
+Choose the working folder where the project will be created when the folder selection dialog box appears.

-The resulting project also contains a basic task pane add-on, with sample code ready to run and modify.
+The resulting project also contains a basic task panel plugin , with sample code ready to run and modify.

 Structure and key files in a VS Code project

-La structure of this type of project It's very similar to the one generated by Yeoman, and you'll usually find:
+The structure of these types of projects is very similar to that generated by Yeoman, and you will typically find:

 - A file ./manifest.xml or ./manifest.json at the root, with the configuration and functionalities of the add-on.